seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 The Countess' mind, my liege?

 **KING EDWARD**
-I mean the Emperour--leave me alone.
+I mean the Emperor--leave me alone.

 **AUDLEY**
 What is his mind? /